Kat632/PP4-LettuceEat/TESTING.md

 - Test that recipes can be edited by author only.

 - Test that recipes can only be deleted by author.

+- Test that a warning is given before a user deletes a recipe.

 - Test that recipes can be liked and unliked when logged in.